Sunday, February 08, 2009

 Yeah, this is a 4.5-inch f/4 telescope, which means the 17-mm ocular delivers about 24x and a generous swath of sky even with its 40 degree-or-so apparent field.
 Nevertheless, sighting along the tube to find stuff is neither elegant nor enjoyable.
 You gotta have a finder of some kind, even if it’s just a minimalist red dot job, which is what Orion gives you.
 The SB is equipped with the zero-power red dot “EZ Finder II,” an LED BB gun style sight, which is affixed to the OTA via a plastic single-stalk mount.
 It’s easy to adjust and holds that adjustment well.
 Only problem with it is that, like many inexpensive “unity finders” of this type, the little window on which the red dot is projected is rather darkly tinted, making it hard to see dimmer stars through it.
 Do you need to replace the finder?
 You can, but I haven’t despite four years of heavy use.

 Since there ain’t no go-to here, Jane Novice is gonna need star charts to find the purty stuff for her StarBlast.
 What if she don’t got no star atlas?
 Orion, god bless ‘em, thought of that too.
 There’s one last thing in the box, a CD ROM containing a basic edition of the Starry Night planetarium software.
-When I bought my SB in 2004, I got the bottom-of-the-line version of TheSky with it, but Starry Night is good too, and has enough stars in its database to make star-hopping easy and enough deep sky objects to keep tyros more than satisfied for quite a while.
+When I bought my SB in 2004, I got the bottom-of-the-line version of TheSky with it, but Starry Night is good too and has enough stars in its database to make star-hopping easy and enough deep sky objects to keep tyros more than satisfied for quite a while.
 Don’t wanna mess with a laptop outside?
 The program prints good, legible hard copy.
 The CD’s inclusion in the package ain’t no gimmick nor frill, neither, as even this basic version of the program gives newbies access to charts that go considerably deeper than the 6th magnitude print atlases many of ‘em mistakenly buy the first time out.
-It’s like this: under a deep sky, as I quickly found out, this 4.5-inch f/4 is surprisingly powerful and capable of going way deep if it’s got the charts to allow you to navigate to the many wonders it can show.
+It’s like this: under a deep sky, as I quickly found out, this 4.5-inch f/4 is surprisingly powerful and capable of going way deep if you've got the charts to allow you to navigate to the many wonders it can show.

 But before your Dear Old Uncle could find out exactly what a powerhouse the StarBlast might be, there was one overriding need: a way to mount the scope at a convenient height.
 Even when pointed at the zenith, the StarBlast’s eyepiece is all of 22-inches off the ground.
 Tables and barstools are workable—or at least bearable—solutions, but you will want something that’s better than that if the scope is to really show what it can do.
 Orion’s take on this?
 They have asserted that the scope can be used “on the ground,” just like a full-grown Dobsonian.
 One look at the little feller shows that is an insanely silly idea.
 The tiny mount places the eyepiece far too low for even a three-year-old child.
 Might be nice for GI Joe and his gal pal Barbie, but that’s it.
 That made two problems I needed to address before I could use the scope profitably.
 In addition to working up some kind of a “StarBlast stand,” I needed to troubleshoot the sticky azimuth motion.